-Why Do We Like The Sunny Health & Fitness SF-T4400 Treadmill?
+Why Do We Like The Sunny SF-T4400 Treadmill?

-Anti-shock is nothing new, although it used to only feature on high-end treadmills.
+Anti-shock systems are nothing new, although they used to only feature on high-end machines.

-Thankfully we now see anti-shock systems have filtered their way down even to low-cost treadmills like Sunny Health SF-T4400, which is excellent news for most us.
+Thankfully anti-shock systems have filtered their way down even to low-cost treadmills like Sunny Health SF-T4400, which is excellent news for most of us.

 The shock absorption system is there to protect your knees from the impact of running.
 And is said to reduce the impact on your knees by a whopping 40%

 At this price, we are never going to see an advanced monitor.
-What we usually find are fairly basic monitors, but the good thing about basic monitors is they are easy to use and don’t require much time to get to know all of the features.
+We usually find fairly basic monitors, but the good thing about basic monitors is that they are easy to use and don’t require much time to get to know all the features.

-The best feature of this monitor is that it boasts 9 workout programs, workout programs are great for giving you an extra challenge for your cardio workouts, they range from easy to hard, and as your fitness improves you can work your way through them.
+The best feature of this monitor is that it boasts nine workout programs.
+Workout programs are great for giving you an extra challenge for your cardio workouts; they range from easy to hard, and as your fitness improves, you can work your way through them.

 The monitor also tracks time, pulse, speed, and calories.

-The pulse sensors are integrated into the handles they’re not as accurate as a chest strap, but its better than nothing and will still be useful for those of you who like to workout in your chosen heart rate zone.
+The pulse sensors are integrated into the handles.
+They’re not as accurate as a chest strap, but they’re better than nothing and will still be useful for those who like to work out in their chosen heart rate zone.

-Another cool feature of this treadmill is being able to control the speed from the button on the handrail I know a lot of users like this option as it saves having to reach out in the middle of a cardio session to increase the speed via the monitor.
+Another cool feature of this treadmill is controlling the speed from the buttons on the handrail.
+I know many users like this option as it saves having to reach out in the middle of a cardio session to increase the speed via the monitor.

-If you do lack space to house a treadmill permanently, the fold for storage feature of the Sunny Heath may be a lifesaver as it folds to nearly half its original length.
+If you lack space to house a treadmill permanently, the folding feature of the Sunny Heath Treadmill may be a lifesaver as it folds to nearly half its original length.
 And it’s easy to fold thanks to the soft drop system.
 It can be folded with one hand and takes just a few seconds.

-Having integrated transport wheels really helps too.
-Just fold the machine, which many users said is very easy, and then just tilt and roll to store in a corner of a room.
+Having integrated transport wheels really helps too; just fold the running deck and tilt and roll to store in a corner of a room.